Eating Disorder Therapy

 • Extreme weight loss

-• Evidence of bingeing, such as eating a large amount of food in a short period of time, wrappers of certain foods in the trash, or hiding food
+• Evidence of bingeing, such as eating a large amount of food in a short time, wrappers of certain foods in the trash, or hiding food

 • Frequent trips to the restroom after meals